 5. Meaning of “owner-driver contract”

-(1) For the purposes of this Act, an “owner-driver contract” is a contract (whether written or oral or partly written and partly oral) entered into in the course of business by an owner-driver with another person for the transport of goods in a heavy vehicle by the owner-driver.
+(1) For the purposes of this Act, an owner-driver contract is a contract (whether written or oral or partly written and partly oral) entered into in the course of business by an owner-driver with another person for the transport of goods in a heavy vehicle by the owner-driver.

 (2) It does not matter that an owner-driver contract provides for an owner-driver to perform services other than transporting goods, as long as the services to be performed under the contract predominantly relate to the transport of goods.